chnm/thatcamp-badges/readme.txt

 Funding to create these plugins was generously provided by the Mellon Foundation as part of the 2010-2012 grant project "Digital Methods Training at Scale: Leveraging THATCamp Through a Regional System."

 Thanks to Andy Peatling for his badge-gen code at http://apeatling.wordpress.com/2008/08/08/creating-gravatar-enabled-conference-badges-a-how-to/

+Much of the structure and organization of this plugin is borrowed liberally from the Anthologize plugin at http://anthologize.org.